Judging the Character of Others

 Those outside the group are not considered to have as high of character as those inside the group.
-For example, a Muslim would accept that a Christian was an honest person, but he would still consider him as an infidel or of low character.
+For example, you may accept that a person of a different religion was an honest person, but you would still consider him as an unbeliever.

 If you belonged to a tightly-knit cultural group and you adhered to their rules and traditions, others in the group would judge you as a person of high character.

 People judge the character of others and think in terms of the type of person he or she is.
-Others may judge your personal character from the perceptions they have of you and your reputation.
-Your social character is often judged by people who may have dealings with you, as they decide whether you are trustworthy, reliable or such.
-Your group-based character is judged by those within your religious, family, or cultural group.
+You may judge their personal character from the perceptions you have of the person and his reputation.
+Social character is often judged by people who may have dealings with you, as they decide whether you are trustworthy, reliable or such.
+Your cultural character is judged by those within your religious, family, or cultural group.